yaml/pyyaml.org/wiki/PyYAML.md

 *3.01 (2006-05-07)*

  * Initial release.
-The version number reflects the codename of the project (PyYAML 3000) and differenciates it from the abandoned PyYaml module.
+The version number reflects the codename of the project (PyYAML 3000) and differentiates it from the abandoned PyYaml module.

 ## Author and Copyright